NeuralLog/specs/10-security-model.md

 This specification defines the comprehensive security model for the NeuralLog platform.
 It covers authentication, authorization, data protection, network security, and compliance considerations to ensure the platform maintains the highest security standards.

+## TypeScript Client SDK: The Cornerstone of Security

+The TypeScript Client SDK is the cornerstone of NeuralLog's security architecture.
+It implements a true zero-knowledge approach where:

+1. **All encryption and decryption happens client-side**: The server never sees plaintext data
+2. **Passwords never leave the client**: Authentication is handled through secure key derivation
+3. **API keys contain cryptographic material**: Used to derive encryption keys for logs
+4. **Search tokens are generated client-side**: Enabling search without revealing content

+This client-centric approach means that even if the entire server infrastructure were compromised, an attacker would still be unable to read logs without the proper API keys or master secrets.

 ## Security Architecture

 ```